Dispatch9001/badminton/rules.md

 at 30 points).
 Each game starts at 0-0.
 If the match goes to the third game, that third game will be played to 15.

-**2.** Every time there is a serve --there is a point scored.
+**2.** Every time there is a serve -- there is a point scored.

 -   a\.
 A rally is won when a shuttle is hit over the net and onto the floor of the opponent\'s court.

 -   b\.
-A rally is lost if the shuttle is hit into the net, or over the net but outside the opponent\'s court.
+A rally is lost if the shuttle is hit into the net, or over the net but outside of the opponent\'s court.
 A rally is also lost if the shuttle touches the player\'s clothing or body, or if it is hit before it crosses over the net.

 **3.** The side winning a rally adds a point to its score.